 Criminal charges can be devastating for recreational marijuana users.
 It is still illegal to grow marijuana in New Jersey, and lawyers in Essex County warn that the penalties can be costly—both financially and in terms of imprisonment.

 Scott Gorman represents clients who have been charged with a variety of drug crimes, including home growing of marijuana.
-If you have been caught growing marijuana in your home or backyard, contact the Gorman Law Firm today for a free, no-strings-attached consultation.
+If you have been caught growing marijuana in your home or backyard, contact the Gorman Law Firm in Essex County today for a free, no-strings-attached consultation.

 Published in Categories: Drug Posession